weaveworks/profiles/userdocs/profiles.dev/docs/intro.md

 - A profile: an individual package of Kubernetes components.
 Lives in a git repo "upstream" of users who have installed it on their cluster
 - `N` profiles: more than one profile
-- Profiles (capital 'P'): a blanket term for this concept of GitOps native package management
+- Profiles (capital 'P'): a blanket term for this concept of GitOps native package management mechanism
 - Pctl: the CLI tool.
 Use this to install and manage profiles on your cluster
 :::